 - Remember, this is a college course and it is essential to complete all assignments, exams, and projects prior to the provided due dates. - ➤ All Due Dates are provided in the Due Date Document located under the Start Here folder. - ➤ Be a responsible student and keep you with your assignments, projects and other important deadlines. - If you miss an exam, it's your responsibility to see the instructor for make-up exam arrangements.
-Instructor reserves the right to refuse make-up exams and to refuse late assignments and/or projects. - To receive full credit on assignments, they must be submitted when due.
-Late work for the assignments is not accepted as assignment answers are posted as the due date expires.
-No exceptions.
+Instructor reserves the right to refuse make-up exams and to refuse late assignments and/or projects. - The student is responsible for making up work without prompting by the instructor.
+All course work missed, regardless of cause, is to be completed to the satisfaction of the instructor.

-- ➤ You will be required to utilize the Blackboard online learning software at various times during this course.
+- To receive full credit on assignments, they must be submitted when due.
+Late work for the assignments is not accepted.
+No exceptions. - You will be required to utilize the Blackboard online learning software at various times during this course.
 Blackboard can be accessed through the NTCC website and login information is available on the college website.
 Specific assignments will be discussed during class time. - ➤ Please note the last date of class to withdraw with a grade of W located on the NTCC Homepage.
 If you do not for any reason complete the course requirements and you fail to officially withdraw from this course, you will receive a course grade of "F."